-- Undertake widespread community initiatives to help promote positive attitudinal change regarding sexual violence and affirmative consent. - Utilise trauma-informed, evidence-based practices that encourage respect and empowerment to support complainants. - Use best practice, evidence-based and trauma-informed interview approaches, ideally undertaken by psychologists or other highly trained police personnel. - Train judges and judicial personnel in issues relating to trauma-related memory and common sexual violence misconceptions. - Consider processes that may provide restorative justice options for victim-survivors. - Develop evidence-based interventions and rehabilitation opportunities for perpetrators and/or offenders.
+- Undertake widespread community initiatives to help promote positive attitudinal change regarding respectful relationships. - Invest in early-intervention initiatives including psychologists to work with children and adolescents with known risk factors for perpetrating violence. - Utilise trauma-informed, evidence-based practices that encourage respect and empowerment to support victim-survivors. - Use best practice, evidence-based and trauma-informed interview approaches, ideally undertaken by psychologists or other highly trained police personnel. - Train judges and judicial personnel in issues relating to trauma-related memory and common domestic, family and sexual violence misconceptions including the impact of coercive control. - Ensure workplaces are equipped to support the disclosure of violence as well as promote empowerment and provide pathways for escalation. - Consider processes that may provide restorative justice options for victim-survivors. - Ensure victim-survivors have access to support from psychologists without the need for GP referral and a mental health diagnosis. - Develop evidence-based interventions and rehabilitation opportunities for perpetrators and/or would be offenders.